penborter/ben_report/_posts/2024-10-09-Aus-Airports.md

 link="https://www.qantas.com/us/en/about-us/our-company/our-history/early-years-1918-1938.html"
 %}

 Below is a photo of the airstrip from a 1943 military aerial survey[^3], showing Parap Aerodrome about 18 months after the first Japanese air raids during WWII.
-The alignment of the main runway is preserved by Ross Smith Avenue that still runs through Parap.
+Although it isn't still an operating airfield, Parap having succumbed to suburban sprawl, the alignment of the main runway is preserved by Ross Smith Avenue that still runs through Parap.

 <div class="hover">
 {% include picture.html